Collections

 Eucalyptus and Birch

 I have, for some while, been fascinated by the bark of Eucalyptus trees: how the surfaces are so varied and how the bark exfoliates in drapes of different colours.
-It occurred to me that painting ‘portraits’ of parts of individual tree-trunks might achieve a ‘cross-over’ between abstraction and realism: with fascinating patterns that were also snapshots of moments in the lifetime of individual trees.
+It occurred to me that painting ‘portraits’ of parts of individual tree-trunks might achieve a cross-over between abstraction and realism: with intriguing patterns that were also snapshots of moments in the lifetime of individual trees.
 Seeing these beautiful trees in Australia prompted me to look again at birch trees in arboretums in Britain and to see the parallels…

 While still in its early days, I’m excited about the potential of this new project.

-'Eucalyptus Gold'.
+‘Ex-Folium’.
 Oil on Canvas.
-40.5cm x 30.5cm
+92cm x 46cm.

 ‘Eucalyptus Gold’.
 Oil on Canvas.
-40.5cm x 30.5cm
+40.5cm x 30.5cm.